tomtom-international/ebr-trackerbot/README.md

 Optional settings (also to be included in the ebr-trackerbot section):

+* `init_channel`: a message will be posted in this channel at startup, must be set to an existing channel.
+Default is `#test-slackbot`.
 * `storage_backend`: backend storage medium (memory or sqlite).
 Default is memory.
 * `sqlite_filename`: sqlite filename path.
 Default is data.db
 * `slack_message_template`: custom slack message when test failed.
 Can contain these placeholders: {{test}} - test name, {{count}} - number of failures, {{period}} - time period.
 Default is an empty string.